johnwcowan/r7rs-work/ProcessesCowan.md

 If the value is `#f` or the key is omitted, the child process belongs to the same process group and session as the parent process.
-If `mode` in an exact integer, it specifies the process group id to which the child process will belong.
+If the value is an exact integer, it specifies the process group id to which the child process will belong.
-If it is the symbol `new` it belongs to the same session but in a new process group.
+If the value is the symbol `new` it belongs to the same session but in a new process group.
-If it is the symbol `new-session`, it belongs to a new session and a new process group; in Windows this implies a new console.
+If the value is the symbol `new-session`, it belongs to a new session and a new process group; in Windows this implies a new console.

 `wait`